milesfrain/purescript-book/text/chapter10-new.md

 ## Representing Constrained Types

-Todo - Remove this section as described in https://github.com/purescript/documentation/issues/273
+Todo - Note that it is [not advised](https://github.com/purescript/documentation/issues/273) to call functions via explicit type class dictionaries, as this section describes.

 Functions with a type class constraint have an interesting representation at runtime.
 Because the behavior of the function might depend on the type class instance chosen by the compiler, the function is given an additional argument, called a _type class dictionary_, which contains the implementation of the type class functions provided by the chosen instance.